richafnu/Viva/Viva/engage/eac-answers-admin-scenarios.md

 ### Provide guidance using the information panel

 The Answers admin or Engage admin can use the information panel to provide guidance to employees on how to use Answers within the organization.
-The information panel is only visible to administrators in its default state.
+By default, the information panel is only visible to administrators.
 After an admin saves and publishes the information panel, all other employees with access to Answers can see the information panel.

 **Admin view**<br/>
 :::image type="content" source="../media/engage/admin/ans-info-pan-admin1.png" lightbox="../media/engage/admin/ans-info-pan-admin1.png" alt-text="Screenshot of the information panel with guidelines option.":::